A summer-staple, zucchini can be used in a variety of dishes from sweet to savory. Get all you need to know about this summer squash.

 They’re also a good source of antioxidants, specifically carotenoids, which can help with eye, skin, and heart health.

-Both zucchini and yellow squash are considered summer squashes as, you guessed it, they are in season during the summer.
+Both are considered summer squashes as, you guessed it, they are in season during the summer.

-They both also have a very mild flavor, soft texture, and a slight sweetness.
+They also have mild flavors, soft textures, and are slightly sweet.
 The main differences are simply the color and shape.

 Zucchinis are usually green and have a straight shape.
-Yellow squash on the other hand tends to have a fat bottom that tapers towards the neck.
+While yellow squash tends to have a fat bottom that tapers towards the neck.

-If you have a large batch of zucchini from a CSA box that you know you won’t go through, you can also blanch them and store in the freezer.
+If you have a large batch from a CSA box that you know you won’t use up in time, you can also blanch and freeze this green squash.

 Due to its mild flavor, zucchini is a highly versatile ingredient.
 These are just some of my favorite ways to use it: